apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Royce Lewis headed to injured list, Twins to activate Austin Martin: Source**
+**Crucial Signs for Early Colonoscopy Screening**

-You can read more about it [here](https://theathletic.com/5379215/2024/03/30/royce-lewis-injured-list-twins/).
+You can read more about it [here](https://www.huffpost.com/entry/colonoscopy-before-45-signs_l_65f49ae5e4b08b384f1b377f).

 ## Requirements
 - Python 3.8